Four reasons to make (and stick to) a holiday spending plan

 3. Emerge with your savings intact

 Ideally, the best way to pay for your holiday purchases is to save for them in advance.
-It’s important to keep your holiday savings separate from your emergency fund, which is one of the reasons we recommend a holiday/tax savings account.
+It’s important to keep your holiday savings separate from your emergency fund, which is one of the reasons we recommend a savings account specifically for your holiday spending, like an Ignite Savings account (or, if you already have one, a Secondary Savings account).
 Nearly one in five consumers admit to dipping into their emergency savings to help cover the holidays, which could leave them high and dry if the new year brings unexpected expenses.
 A holiday spending plan will help keep your nest egg intact so your family will be prepared for whatever lies around the next bend.

 4. Reduce holiday stress